dxfrontier/cds-ts-dispatcher/README.md

 Use `@OnCreate(), @OnRead(), @OnUpdate(), @OnDelete(), OnAction(), @OnFunction(), @OnBoundAction(), @OnBoundFunction()` handlers to fulfill requests, e.g. by reading/writing data from/to databases handlers.

-The handlers receive one argument:
+The handlers receive two arguments:

 - `req` of type `TypedRequest`
 - `next` of type `Function`